fusion-jena/GerPS-Datafield/README.md

 ## Documentation

-The cocumentation is available [here](https://fusion-jena.github.io/GerPS-Datafield/)
+The documentation is available [here](https://fusion-jena.github.io/GerPS-Datafield/).

 ## License

-This repository is licensed under the MIT-License.
+This repository is licensed under the MIT.
 For more information, see [License](./LICENSE).